For the Okami character, see this character page.

 Quickly, the god Tajikarao closed off the cave behind her and prevented her from retreating back inside.
 Futotama-no-Mikoto then persuaded Amaterasu to join them again in the heavenly realm, to which she agreed.
 The cave into which Amaterasu fled is now known as Amano-Iwato, "Heavenly Rock Cave" or "Cave of the Sun God."

-Other stories involving Amaterasu include her feud with Tsukuyomi when he killed the goddess of food, Uke Mochi, at a banquet.
+Other stories involving Amaterasu include her feud and marriage with Tsukuyomi when he killed the goddess of food, Uke Mochi, at a banquet.
 From that point on, Amaterasu would refuse to look upon Tsukuyomi, which is a mythological explanation for the natural phenomenon of the Moon trailing the Sun in the sky and day and night being separate.

 Amaterasu would also encounter the Hare of Inaba in Western Japan.
 While traveling around with the other gods in Inaba looking for land to establish a palace, the Hare approached the party and bit off part of Amaterasu's garment, leading them to a high plain named Ise ga Naru.
 The gods established themselves there, and the Hare of Inaba disappeared.